Drop-in replacement of pychallonge

 The Challonge API has some issues with the attachments endpoints.
 The create and update endpoints are not working correctly.
 When you try to upload an attachment with asset(file) the API returns 500 internal server error.
 The same happens with asset + description.
 This problem has been reported to Challonge.

 Other problems that I have noticed is that the check in process through the API seems weird.
 When you undo check in a participant the field ‘checked_in’ remains True but in the website the participant is correctly not checked in.
-That’s why I haven’t write any tests about check in.
-Another problem is that in matches show endpoint the ‘include_attachments’ parameter is not behaving correctly.
+That’s why I haven’t write any tests on this.

 Fixed by pychal: In the datetime fields the api returns random timezone offsets, pychal convert those to your machine’s local time.
 Also you can set any timezone you want with set_timezone function.